Marijuana Addiction Treatment

 What is marijuana?

-Marijuana’s effects produce feelings of euphoria and relaxation.
+The reason why marijuana is addictive is the fact that its effects produce feelings of euphoria and relaxation.
 They also increase one’s appetite and can cause uncontrollable laughter.
 Thus, people can even use marijuana for medicinal purposes.
-Of course, this isn’t something one should decide without a doctor.
-Otherwise, it could lead to addiction, and one can end up with more problems on their hands.
+In fact, some countries have legalized marijuana for this exact purpose.
+Of course, this isn’t something one should decide without a doctor, even in those countries.
+The fact of the matter is that consuming marijuana can lead to addiction, and you can end up with more problems on your hands.

 The difference between marijuana addiction and dependence